RobProductions/OpenGraphGUI/README.md

 ### Labels & Alignment

 > Use these naming rules to adjust the spacing of your Material's inspector and organize fields.
-Note that these properties are only meant to send information to OpenGraphGUI and will not be rendered, so you can use any type you prefer, though Boolean is the simplest.
+Note that these properties are only meant to send information to OpenGraphGUI and will not be rendered, so you can use any type you prefer.
+For consistency, choosing a Boolean for these properties is simplest.

 Prefix one of your property names with the **star symbol (\*)** and that field will become a bold label.
 For example, if you want a bold label with the text **"Lighting"**, use the name `*Lighting` for that property in ShaderGraph.